trinodb/trino/docs/src/main/sphinx/connector/hive-s3.rst

     * - ``hive.s3.streaming.part-size``
       - The part size for S3 streaming upload.
 Defaults to ``16MB``.
     * - ``hive.s3.proxy.host``
-      - Proxy host to use if connecting through a proxy
+      - Proxy host to use if connecting through a proxy.
     * - ``hive.s3.proxy.port``
-      - Proxy port to use if connecting through a proxy
+      - Proxy port to use if connecting through a proxy.
     * - ``hive.s3.proxy.protocol``
       - Proxy protocol.
 HTTP or HTTPS , defaults to ``HTTPS``.
     * - ``hive.s3.proxy.non-proxy-hosts``
       - Hosts list to access without going through the proxy.
     * - ``hive.s3.proxy.username``
-      - Proxy user name to use if connecting through a proxy
+      - Proxy user name to use if connecting through a proxy.
     * - ``hive.s3.proxy.password``
-      - Proxy password name to use if connecting through a proxy
+      - Proxy password to use if connecting through a proxy.
     * - ``hive.s3.proxy.preemptive-basic-auth``
       - Whether to attempt to authenticate preemptively against proxy when using base authorization, defaults to ``false``.